LaurentPCaron/porfolio/src/content/apropos/en/about.md

 I’m looking forward to speaking with you!

 P.S.
-The one eyed fur ball is named Cinder and yes, she’s adorable.
+The one eyed fur ball is named Cinder and yes, she’s very adorable.